 In 2010, we revisited our production of Fiddler On The Roof, which we last staged in 2003.

 Set in the little village of Anatevka, the story centres on Tevye, a poor milkman, and his five daughters.
-With the help of a colorful and tight-knit Jewish community, Tevye tries to protect his daughters and instil them with traditional values in the face of changing social mores and the growing anti-Semitism of Czarist Russia.
+With the help of a colourful and tight-knit Jewish community, Tevye tries to protect his daughters and instil them with traditional values in the face of changing social mores and the growing anti-Semitism of Czarist Russia.
 Rich in historical and ethnic detail, the show’s theme of tradition cuts across barriers of race, class, nationality and religion, leaving audiences crying tears of laughter, joy and sadness.

 The show raised £850 which was donated to Leuka – Curing Leukaemia.